sourcegraph/about/handbook/marketing/content.md

 ## Measuring quality

-One of our values is quality and we want to be known as a brand that produces high-quality, interesting content.
+One of our values is [high quality](/handbook/company/values#high-quality) and it's our job to make sure Sourcegraph is known as a brand that produces high-quality, interesting content.
 To ensure we are living our values, we have baked quality measurement into our editorial process.

 There are many ways we can measure quality, such as: